Alvor1991/PP4-Physio/README.md

 * View Appointments: dashboard for registered users to view their scheduled appointments.
 * Update Appointment: users can edit appointments, providing flexibility to manage their schedules.
 * Delete Appointment: user casn cancel appointments if no longer needed.
-* Confirmation messages after successful bookings, updates, or deletions to inform users of appointment status.
+* Confirmation messages after successful bookings, updates & deletions to inform users of appointment status.

 ### Error Handling